studio24/security-principles/operational-security.md

 # Operational security

+## Configuration and change management
+* The hosting environment and updates are tested within a sandbox environment prior and peer reviewed prior going live.
+* Studio 24 uses software autonomy to manage the hosting environment and all changes can be audited.

 ## Vulnerability management

 * Any known vulnerabilities that are being exploited in the wild are addressed as a matter of urgency, via whatever the recommended solution is (eg: installing a patch or removing a package).